671.0B+ configurations evaluated across recorded experiments

 • All fractionation families (Bifid, Trifid, Playfair, Four-Square, ADFGVX): eliminated by structural proofs (K4 uses all 26 letters; Bifid requires 25).

-• Bespoke systems (VIC, RS44, Wheatstone, interrupted-key, DRYAD): all noise within tested scope.
+• Many bespoke or historical systems (VIC, RS44, Wheatstone, interrupted-key, DRYAD): all noise within tested scope.

 These eliminations do not rule out the same families as one layer of a multi-layer construction, nor do they apply if K4 uses a non-additive cipher mechanism.
 See the elimination database for the full inventory, and the open questions for what remains.